X

 Bhargav Buddhadev

-And lastly on the brakes business, is there any development because that business can actually become a large business maybe in the next two to three years.
-So if there are any updates over there and that would be my final question.
+And lastly, sir, on the Brakes business, is there any development because that business can actually become a large business maybe in the next two years to three years.
+So, if there are any updates over there?
+And that would be my final question.

 Aditya Menon

-Apart from.
-That one, one of the auto giants have already contacted us.
-We had a detailed meeting with them and probably they will visit to our establishment in the next month by 15th of February wherein we expect, we are not very sure but we may expect that additional business of at least 1 crore will start with there.
+Apart from that, one of the auto giants have already contacted us.
+So, we had a detailed meeting with them.
+And probably, they will visit to our establishment in the next month by 15th of February, wherein we expect — we are not very sure, but we may expect that additional business of at least INR1 crore will start with them.

 Aditya Menon